fabianmartins/alienattack.workshop/README.md

 Now, probably the application must be running, at least in part.
 Let's try to create an user.

-This steps are going to be executed using the respository that you cloned **to your local computer**.
+These steps are going to be executed using the respository that you cloned **to your local computer**.

 1. Confirm that you executed the Fix Activity 1.
 The file `./resources/js/aws_config.js` must be properly configured.
 2. Open a privacy/incognito page for your browser.
 This will guarantee that you will have the cookies cleared after use.